 Review the Q&A on Serving Children with Disabilities Placed by Their Parents in Private Schools (February 2022).

-Visit the ESS Program

-Management website to view

-Proportionate Share webinar from November 2022.
+Visit the ESS Program Management web page to view the Proportionate Share webinar from September 2023.

-E-mail ESS Data Management for assistance on how to report your parentally-placed private school students.
+Email ESS Data Management for assistance on how to report your parentally-placed private school students.